Benchamoneh/ginlong-scraper-hass/README.md

 # ginlong-scraper-hass

-A HACS integration that scrapes PV statistics from the Ginlong (Solis) monitor pages and outputs it to influxdb, pvoutput or mqtt (default).
-Using MQTT you can then create XXX in Home Assistant to track your energy usage.
+A HACS integration that scrapes PV statistics from the Ginlong (Solis) monitor pages and outputs it to MQTT (default), InfluxDB or PVOutput.
+Using MQTT you can then create sensors in Home Assistant to track your energy usage.
 I have used this for a Solis inverter but there is a possibility it also works with the following inverters: Omnik Solar, Solarman and Trannergy Inverters.

 This is a fork of the excellent ginlong-scraper by dkruyt: https://hub.docker.com/repository/docker/dkruyt/ginlong-scraper